SegFaulty/RestInCloud/src/Ric/Client/README.md

 * if failed store file with put request
 * check the file (sha1, minSize, minReplicas)

+* use "STDIN" as resource string to backup the piped content
+*  useless example to backup the your hard-disk state for a year:
+*  df -h | ric backup STDIN partions.txt --retentions=365d

 ### backup options

 * --pass Password